develancer/coulombo-lattice/README.md

 ====

 [Computer Physics Communications] Różański & Zieliński:
-Efficient computation of Coulomb and exchange integrals for very large systems
+Efficient computation of Coulomb and exchange integrals for multi-million atom nanostructures

 ## What is it?